The Packhorse Pub

 Great to see it open as a PUB again, only stopped for a half but will be back, friendly staff and the menu looks good, great job renovating, keeps the feel of the old building, definitely worth a visit !

 Excellent Sunday lunch.
 Roast beef cooked to perfection, followed by the hobnob cheesecake.
 All washed down with a couple of pints of ale.
+Very polite and efficient staff.
+If we return to the area we will definitely call in.

 This is the local you've been looking for, even if you're not local.
 It was saved by the community and boy does that come through in the generally feeling of the place.
 Warm welcome on cold and fine weather days, and a chance to sample Honey's Midford Cider, made literally down the road.